dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 ## Simple key/value pairs
 At that point we will go through all of this step by step and take a more in depth view on the individual fields of the "project" object.
 The first four fields of the "project" object are "key"/"value" pairs.
-Therefore they are quite simple.
+Therefore, they are quite simple.

 ### Shortcode
 `"shortcode": "<4-hex-characters>"`